 Settlement

-- Claim review: Automated retrieval and analysis of police reports, customer documentation, and sensor data
+- Claim review: Automated claims processing involves retrieval and analysis of police reports, customer documentation, and sensor data

 - Payment: Algorithmic approval with automatic and instant electronic payment directly to the policyholder’s bank account

-- Salvage assignment: Direct customers to the closest salvage yard
+- Salvage assignment: Facilitate and guide customers to the closest salvage yard for their requirements

 - Fraud prevention: AI can detect fraudulent claims based on images/videos and even customer history and/or behavior